Search This Blog

 P. pinea, leaves thicker, stiffer, look for the leaves on new shoots on this one to be laying almost flat and forward as well as being retained longer.

-P. sylvestris, bluish green leaves, distinctly twisted, smaller cones, reddish bark, not common.
+P. sylvestris, bluish green leaves, distinctly twisted, smaller cones, reddish bark.

 P. thunbergii, thicker needles, often yellowish green, very sharp and usually twisted.